-Music is permitted in dorm rooms, but it should be played softly and only during free time (or on van and bus trips).
+Music is permitted in dorm rooms, but it should be played at room volume and only during free time (or on van and bus trips).
 Music-playing devices must remain in dormitory rooms during the academic day, including classes, Morning Break, advisory, meals, assemblies, and meetings.